skatejs/skatejs/README.md

 #### `attributeChanged`

 Function that is called whenever an attribute is added, updated or removed.
-This corresponds to the native `attributeChangedCallback` (both v0 and v1).
+This corresponds to the native `attributeChangedCallback`.
 Generally, you'll probably end up using `props` that have linked attributes instead of this callback, but there are still use cases where this could come in handy.

 ```js
 skate.define('my-component', {